theuserge/TheUserge.github.io/deployment.md

 ## Config Vars / [**Setting Up Vars**](https://github.com/UsergeTeam/Userge/blob/alpha/config.env.sample)

-Config vars are basically the variables which configure or modify userbot's to function. which are the basic necessities of plugins or code to work.
+Config vars are basically the variables which configure or modify userbots to function, which are the basic necessities of plugins or code to work.
 You have to set the proper mandatory vars to make it functional and to start the basic feature of bot.

 **You can leave non mandatory vars for now and can add them later.**